 - Reduce garden maintenance

 - Aesthetically pleasing

-Property owners are responsible for the cost of materials (flowers and plants, stones, etc.); however, rain gardens are eligible for the City’s Cost Share Program (information above), which includes up to 50% reimbursement.
-Residents are asked to apply for reimbursement prior to the rain garden installation.
+Property owners were responsible for the cost of materials (flowers/plants, stones, rocks, etc.); however the rain gardens were eligible for the City’s Cost Share Program (above), which includes up to 50% reimbursement.
+As with all Cost Share Program applicants, residents selected for this project needed to apply for reimbursement prior to rain garden installation.